 Friendly name: Glyph Composition/Decomposition

 Function: To minimize the number of glyph alternates, it is sometimes desirable to decompose the default glyph for a character into two or more glyphs.
 Additionally, it may be preferable to compose default glyphs for two or more characters into a single glyph for better glyph processing.
-This feature permits such composition/decompostion.
+This feature permits such composition/decomposition.
 The feature should be processed as the first feature processed, and should be processed only when it is called.

 Example: In Syriac, the character 0x0732 is a combining mark that has a dot above AND a dot below the base character.
 To avoid multiple glyph variants to fit all base glyphs, the character is decomposed into two glyphs – a dot above and a dot below.
 These two glyphs can then be correctly placed using GPOS.
 In Arabic it might be preferred to combine the shadda with fatha (0x0651, 0x064E) into a ligature before processing shapes.
 This allows the font vendor to do special handling of the mark combination when doing further processing without requiring larger contextual rules.